zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## Gateway client certificate authentication

+To enable the feature of using client certificate as a method of authentication for API Mediation Layer Gateway:

+**Follow these steps:**

+1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
+2. Configure the following properties:

+* **apiml.security.x509.enabled**

+    This is the global feature toggle.
+Configure the property to `-Dapiml.security.x509.enabled=true`.

+* **apiml.security.x509.externalMapperUrl**

+    API Mediation Gateway uses external API to map certificate to it's owner in SAF.
+This property let's Gateway know, where does this api reside.
+In Zowe, ZSS is providing this api.
+Provide ZSS URL in the following format: `-Dapiml.security.x509.externalMapperUrl=http://localhost:<ZSS-PORT>/certificate/x509/map`.
+Default port is `8542` hostname is `localhost` as ZSS server is accessible only locally.

+* **apiml.security.x509.externalMapperUser**

+    To authenticate to the mapping API, a JWT token is sent with the request.
+The token is representing the user, that is configured with this property.
+The user here should be authorized to use `IRR.RUSERMAP` resource within `FACILITY` class.
+Default value is `ZWESVUSR` and the permissions are setup during installation with the `ZWESECUR` jcl or workflow.
+If you decide to customize ZWESECUR jcl or workflow (`// SET ZOWEUSER=ZWESVUSR * userid for Zowe started task`), change the `apiml.security.x509.externalMapperUser` to new value.

+* **apiml.security.zosmf.applid**

     When z/OSMF is used as an authentication provider, to allow client certificate authentication it is necessary to provide valid APPLID.
 The API ML authenticates to the z/OSMF via generation of the passticket and using it to authenticate to the z/OSMF.
-The value in the default installation of the z/OSMF is IZUDFLT.
+The value in the default installation of the z/OSMF is `IZUDFLT`.
 To change the value to another one use the following procedure.

-**Follow these steps:**

-1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
-2. Find the line that contains the `-Dapiml.security.zosmf.applid=IZUDFLT` parameter and set the value to the APPLID you use.
 3. Restart Zowe&trade.

-The provided APPLID will be used for generation of the passticket in case of the x509 client certificate authentication.

 ## Gateway timeouts